You are currently viewing No more laundry: a journey in grief

 So that morning, after the guys were done cleaning the garage, I went in and saw the plastic bag and suitcase sitting conspicuously out in the open.
 I knew it was time to do the laundry.
 Tentatively, I sat on the floor and opened the bag and suitcase.
 I remembered seeing him in the outfit I pulled from the bag.
 His shoes were worn according to the way he walked.
 I pictured him as I best remember him: on the track field.

-I pulled shirts, shoes, trousers, shoes, and a belt from the suitcase.
+I pulled shirts, trousers, shoes, and a belt from the suitcase.
 And I tried to smell them to see if the scent of the cologne he loved lingered in them.
 No. They smelled musty from being in the garage.
 My eyes then moved to the airline sticker still on his bag from his last flight to Florida.
-I cried and remembered that he came back to Florida just weeks before he died.
+I cried and remembered that he had come back to Florida just weeks before he died.
 I wish I had known then he had so little time left.

 The last load of laundry